Tags:

 In practice there are not many things you can do to reduce the amount of energy you consume without seriously changing the quality of your lifestyle.
-But the following list of simple steps will save between 15% and 35% of the electricity bill for an average family.
-Some of us are prepared to significantly alter our lifestyle to save energy, but I think this is missing the point.
-If this was needed why did we invent all these electrical lifestyle comforts in the first place?
+The following list of simple steps will save between 5% and 15% of the electricity bill for an average family.
+Do visit our directory of smart ways to save electricity and follow the links to forums, expert analysis and user experiences.

 First; Do a DIY home energy audit.
 Walk through your home and list all the "things" that use electricity.
 Organize them into categories; lights, appliances, home electronics, heating etc. Identify the major energy users in your home and do your research on them first.
 Get a copy of you last months electricity bill and understand how you are being billed.